Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

   The pigs manipulate language to control reality.
 They change the commandments to justify their actions and use complex words the other animals don't understand.
 - **Manipulation and propaganda**
   Squealer constantly rewrites history and spreads lies to make the animals believe Napoleon is always right.
 The pigs control information to maintain power.

+## The Great Gatsby

+**The Great Gatsby**, written by F. Scott Fitzgerald in 1925, tells the story of Jay Gatsby, a wealthy man who throws lavish parties in hopes of reuniting with his lost love, Daisy Buchanan.

+### Historical context

+The story is set in New York during the summer of 1922.
+This was during the **Jazz Age** (1920-early 1930s), a period characterized by wealth, materialism, and post-WWI optimism.

+**West Egg** and **East Egg** are two areas in New York.
+West Egg is where people with new money live (less fashionable).
+East Egg is where people with old money live (more fashionable).

+*The Great Gatsby* is a **modernist** story.

+### Characters

+**Nick Carraway** is the narrator.
+He comes from a wealthy family in Minnesota that runs a hardware business.
+He fought in World War I. After the war, he moved to West Egg.
+He rents a small house between two huge mansions.

+**Jay Gatsby** is Nick's neighbor.
+He lives in a huge mansion next door with a tower, a marble swimming pool, and over forty acres of lawn and garden.

+**Tom Buchanan** is Daisy's husband.
+He was a famous football player at Yale.
+His family is extremely rich.
+He and Daisy live in a huge mansion in East Egg.

+**Daisy Buchanan** is Nick's second cousin and Tom's wife.

+### Summary

+Nick moves from Minnesota to New York in 1922 to work in the bond business.
+He rents a small house in West Egg.
+His neighbor is Jay Gatsby, who lives in a huge mansion.
+Across the bay in East Egg live Tom and Daisy Buchanan.

+### Themes

+- **Class difference**
+  West Egg has new money and East Egg has old money.
+Tom and Daisy live in East Egg, while Nick and Gatsby live in West Egg.
+- **Money and wealth**
+  Tom and Gatsby are extremely rich, while Nick is not.
+- **The American Dream**
+  Nick moves East to make his fortune.